Alaricdragon/Starlords_Temp/README.md

       * "creditsDecrease":
           * "min": Integer
           * "max": Integer
+      * "romanceActionIncrease": note: does not add text indicators (also of note: one value of romanceAction represents a major romantic action)
+        * "min": Integer
+        * "max": Integer
+      * "romanceActionDecrease": note: does not add text indicators (also of note: one value of romanceAction represents a major romantic action)
+        * "min": Integer
+        * "max": Integer
+      * "additionalText": "lineID" adds an additional line of dialog, with the inputed name
+      * "startWedding": boolean if set to true, sets the current feast the player is at to a wedding ceremony (or howeer that works). will do nothing if not at a feast.
     * "color" color override for this dialog line. not required. has 3 'preset' colors, but also the option for a custom color. cannot be used in any "tooltip_" line.
       * "RED"
       * "GREEN"